 The dependent observations and the measurement errors bring two challenging aspects.
-One is that, since the {measurement errors} leads us to a regime no longer blessed by Gauss--Markov Theorem, do we still need to do the prewhitening as in the usual generalized least squares? {To the best of our knowledge,} it is unclear whether or not and to what extent the prewhitened estimator can improve the statistical efficiency of the organic unprewhitened estimator.
-Another is that the sample size of dependent observations is the same as the dimension of the error covariance matrix, which implies that the error covariance matrix is automatically high dimensional and can have rather complex structure.
+One is that, since the {measurement errors} lead us to a regime no longer blessed by the Gauss--Markov Theorem, do we still need to do the prewhitening as in the usual generalized least squares? {To the best of our knowledge,} it is unclear whether or not and to what extent the prewhitened estimator can improve the statistical efficiency of the organic unprewhitened estimator.
+The other is that the sample size of dependent observations is the same as the dimension of the error covariance matrix, which implies that the error covariance matrix is automatically high dimensional and can have a rather complex structure.
 The latter is different from the conventional errors-in-variables framework of \cite{Gle81-MR0600530} and \cite{Ful87-MR898653}, where the error covariance matrix admits simple diagonal structure. {Note that the dimension of the error covariance matrix should not be confused with the dimension of covariates, which is typically fixed and not large in climate change studies, representing anthropogenic (green house gases and aerosols) and natural factors, respectively.}

-In the prewhitening operation, the climate scientists estimated the error covariance matrix by generating ensembles from null climate models which mimic the pre-industrial climate setting.
-However, as the climate models are exceedingly expensive to run, the numbers of ensembles are generally much smaller than the dimension of the covariance matrix, which further aggravates the high dimensional issue in the estimation of the error covariance matrix.
+In the prewhitening operation, the climate scientists estimate the error covariance matrix by generating ensembles from the pre-industrial control simulations that represent a stable quasi-equilibrium climate state around the year 1850.
+However, as the climate models are exceedingly expensive to run, the number of ensemble members is generally much smaller than the dimension of the covariance matrix, which further aggravates the high dimensional issue in the estimation of the error covariance matrix.